Safety

 As an eco-tourism company, protecting our environment is one of our top priorities.

+We build no structures and leave no trace in the places we visit.
 We have many environmental protection systems aboard above and beyond those required by law.

 Our top priority is ensuring the safety and health of the Maple Leaf Adventures guests and crew, as well as respecting the coastal communities we operate in.

 As a professional ecotourism company that has been operating in our coastal home for over thirty years, we make decisions with long-term thinking.
-To ensure everyone’s safety throughout the trip, we have adjusted our policies and practices.
-As new information evolves, we will continue to adapt our policies.